Consecrating female bishops in the Church of England

 relationship between the Methodists and Anglicans in England will probably

 become closer.
-However, an additional strain would appear in the Church of England's relationship of
+However, an additional strain would appear in the Church of England's relationship with much of the rest of

-the Anglican and Roman Catholic church.
+the worldwide Anglican Communion the and Roman Catholic church.
 To the Roman

 Catholic Church, even the ordination of women as deacons is forbidden.
 Female Catholic priests and bishops are inconceivable.
 The role of women in the Catholic Church is a hot-button item.
 Debate and even dialogue